Skip to content

 Short answers, pulled from the story.

-Kumaragupta I was a son of the Gupta emperor Chandragupta II and Queen Dhruvadevi.
-He inherited an empire stretching from Gujarat in the west to Bengal region in the east.
+Kumaragupta I was a Gupta emperor who reigned from 415 until his death in 455.
+He was the son of Chandragupta II and Queen Dhruvadevi, and he inherited an empire stretching from Gujarat in the west to the Bengal region in the east.